-Junior String Orchestra Conductor, Amanda Musser, graduated from TCU in 1975 and began a teaching career in Arlington, Texas that spanned 34 years until her retirement in 2009.
-During that time the Bailey Junior High School Orchestra won numerous awards, including an invitation to perform in Washington DC in 1997, and selection as the Texas Music Educators Association Honor Orchestra of the state in 1995.
-Throughout her career, Mrs. Musser worked with more than 30 student teachers from area universities.
-Many of her former students and student teachers are orchestra teachers today.
-She was thrilled to return to TCU in 2009 as Adjunct Professor of Music Education, String Techniques instructor, and Supervisor of student teachers.
-Staying busy in “retirement”, Mrs. Musser is a frequent judge and clinician, working with orchestras throughout Texas and the South.
-In 2014 she began working for Arlington ISD again mentoring first-year teachers.
-She is a member of TMEA, TODA, TMAA and a charter member of Mu Omicron.
-Mrs. Musser resides in Arlington, married to Steve Musser, and is the mother of two grown sons, Patrick and Kyle Haubold.
-Of all her jobs, though, her favorite is being grandmother to Wesley, Libbey, Hunter and Will.
+Amanda Musser graduated from Texas Christian University in 1975 and began a teaching career in Arlington, Texas that spanned 34 years until her retirement in 2009.
+During that time the Bailey Junior High Orchestra won numerous awards, including an invitation to perform in Washington DC in 1997, and its selection as the Texas Music Educators Association Honor Orchestra of the state in 1995.
+Throughout her teaching career, Mrs. Musser worked with more than 30 student teachers from area universities, many from TCU.
+Many of her former students are orchestra directors in the DFW area and all over the state.
+In May 2019, Mrs. Musser completed her 10th and final year at TCU as Adjunct Professor of Music Education and Supervisor of Student Teachers.
+She now spends her time mentoring orchestra teachers for both FWISD and Arlington ISD.

 In 2010, she joined the artistic staff of the Fort Worth Youth Orchestra as conductor of the Junior String Orchestra.
 She is a member of TMEA, TODA, TMAA, a charter member of Mu Omicron and is a frequent judge and clinician throughout Texas and the South.